 Most people find dealing with personal finances a chore.
 Often they're not comfortable with math, don't feel they have enough time, or are even fearful of finding out that there's just not enough money in the bank to cover the bills.

-Willful ignorance about finances, however, will get you nowhere -- not even if you're flush with cash or not.
+Willful ignorance about finances, however, will get you nowhere.
 Financial knowledge yields financial power.

-To improve your personal financial management skills, you must learn what's involved.
-The different aspects to financial management include:
+To improve your financial management skills, learn what's involved.
+The different aspects of financial management include:

 Savings accounts.
-For savings accounts, ask about interest rates, minimum balances, and whether you're allowed only a certain number of transactions per month.
+For savings accounts, ask about interest rates, minimum balances, and whether you're allowed only a certain number of monthly transactions.
 If so, you will generally be charged for each transaction over the limit.

 When considering ways to invest your money, some common possibilities include (in roughly increasing order of risk): certificates of deposit (CDs), bonds, mutual funds, real estate, commodities, stocks, and business ventures.

 The riskier an investment is, the more important it is that you have some expertise or get assistance from a competent agent.
-Also consider how quickly you'll be able to cash out of the investment if you need quick access to the money.
-For more information on real estate investments, see Nolo's Real Estate & Rental Property area.
-To learn about diversifying your investment, see Nolo's article How to Diversify Your Investments: An Easy Rule of Thumb.
+Also, consider how quickly you'll be able to cash out of the investment if you need quick access to the money.

 Joining a club is one way to learn more about investments.
-For more information, see Nolo's article Joining an Investment Club.
+For more information, see Joining an Investment Club.